 Students interested in RNA biology and their use as therapeutics and skeletal muscle ion channel biophysics should contact Dr. Lueck with your CV and future research interests.
 Students with backgrounds in the Biological Sciences, Biomedical Engineering or related fields are encouraged to apply.

 A Post-Doctoral Position is open in the Maquat Lab at the University of Rochester Medical Center in Rochester, NY.
 Applicants should hold a PhD or MD/PhD degree(s) and have expertise in molecular, cellular, or structural biology to study one of a number of ongoing projects, including but not limited to FMRP function in Fragile X Syndrome (FXS), newly defined effectors of nonsense-mediated mRNA decay, or the mechanistic coupling of transcription and RNA processing on chromatin and beyond.
 A background in neurobiology and/or stem-cell biology would facilitate the work on FXS (see, e.g., https://www.nature.com/articles/s41556-020-00618-1), and a background in computational biology would facilitate all projects, but neither is required.

 Interested individuals should submit:

-2) the names and email addresses of three references (applicants should state their relationship to each), and
+- The names and email addresses of three references (applicants should state their relationship to each)

-Successful applicants will join a very productive and interactive lab, and a lively and supportive RNA community that consists of more than 25 labs spanning the University of Rochester Medical Center and the adjacent College of Arts & Sciences and Engineering.
-The Maquat lab offers an outstanding research environment and excellent opportunities to collaborate with basic scientists and clinicians, and a strong record of training post-docs for academic positions.
+The successful applicant will join a very productive, interactive lab and a lively, supportive RNA community that consists of more than 25 labs spanning the University of Rochester Medical Center and the adjacent Colleges of Arts, Sciences & Engineering.
+The Maquat lab offers an outstanding research environment, excellent opportunities to collaborate with basic scientists and clinicians, and a strong record of training post-docs for academic positions.

 Please submit applications to: Liz Leverenz